open-mmlab/mmpose/docs/en/migration.md

 MMPose 1.0 has made significant BC-breaking changes, with modules redesigned and reorganized to reduce code redundancy and improve efficiency.
 For developers who have some deep-learning knowledge, this tutorial provides a migration guide.

-Whether you are **a user of the previous version of MMPose**, or **a new user wishing to migrate your Pytorch project to MMPose**, you can learn how to build a project based on MMpose 1.0 with this tutorial.
+Whether you are **a user of the previous version of MMPose**, or **a new user wishing to migrate your Pytorch project to MMPose**, you can learn how to build a project based on MMPose 1.0 with this tutorial.

 ```{note}
 This  tutorial covers what developers will concern when using MMPose 1.0: